Create Bicep files by using Visual Studio Code

 Paste as Bicep

-You can paste a JSON snippet from an ARM template to Bicep file.
+You can paste a JSON snippet from an ARM template to a Bicep file.
 Visual Studio Code automatically decompiles the JSON to Bicep.
-This feature is only available with the Bicep extension version 0.14.0 or newer.
-This feature is enabled by default.
+This feature is only available with the Bicep extension version 0.14.0 or newer, and it's enabled by default.
 To disable the feature, see VS Code and Bicep extension.

 By using this feature, you can paste: